puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 ## First Function --- small steps

-New functions are defined by executing the newfunction method inside the Puppet::Parser::Functions module.
-You pass the name of the function as a symbol to newfunction, and the code to be run as a block.
+New functions are defined by executing the `newfunction` method inside the `Puppet::Parser::Functions` module.
+You pass the name of the function as a symbol to `newfunction`, and the code to be run as a block.
 So a trivial function to write a string to a file in /tmp might look like this:

+{% highlight ruby %}
     module Puppet::Parser::Functions
       newfunction(:write_line_to_file) do |args|
         filename = args[0]